The Asset Management Review: United Arab Emirates

 Throughout the financial downturn and the recent slide in oil prices, the UAE has shown its resilience.
 It has proved that its economy operates outside of the oil and energy sectors, and that it has the infrastructure to maintain and grow its asset management industry.
 Regional and international managers see the UAE as the logical regional centre for the asset management industry, with Dubai serving as the hub.
 The DIFC is seeking to capitalise on this success by introducing simpler funds regulations to encourage more growth of the industry.
 In Abu Dhabi, the authorities have sought to emulate this success and make the ADGM a competitor to the DIFC as a regional funds jurisdiction.
 Support by government investors in Abu Dhabi have helped support the ADGM and has been an encouragement for local and international managers to set up shop there.
 The UAE's economy, like all other global economies, is being impacted by the covid-19 outbreak.
 The UAE authorities have taken several measures to help various business sectors to combat the impact of the pandemic on the economy.
 It is hoped that these measures will help ensure business continuity as the economy gradually reopens, accelerate recovery and ultimately help achieve sustainable economic growth in the UAE.

-1 Nabil A Issa and James R Stull are partners, Macky O'Sullivan is a senior associate and Sayf Shuqair is an associate at King & Spalding LLP.
+1 Nabil A Issa and James R Stull are partners, Macky O'Sullivan is a senior associate and Sayf Shuqair is a senior associate at King & Spalding LLP.

 2 If perceived debt levels are too high, it can negatively impact share price.
 Private companies have far greater flexibility in how they are leveraged, which may in fact create a competitive advantage.